jackpan123/java-se-action/README.md

 ### Predicate Examples

-Suppose you want to filter something that the condition is define by  caller.
-You can define method throw  Predicate functional class as a variable.
-And you can define filter method like below:
+Suppose you want to filter something that the condition is defined by caller.
+You can define the method throw  Predicate functional class, as a variable.
+And you can define the filter method like below:

 ```java
 // You can find delay greater than 0.